mshcruz/SampleCarAdsDataAnalysis/README.md

 - Consider combinations of features (i.e., multiple labels, objects) for more accuracy
 - Creative evaluation tool
   - Assign a score to a creative after comparing its features and features that generated high Impressions/CTR/Clicks in the past
-  - Suggest what elements (features) should be included in the creative (e.g., “natural environment”, “people” and “urban design”)
+  - Suggest what features should be included in the creative (e.g., “natural environment”, “people” and “urban design”)

 ## Data Sources